We are pleased to announce the 16th Annual Woody Guthrie Fellowship application period, which runs to April 01, 2022.

 , in cooperation with the Woody Guthrie Center, annually awards up to $5,000 for scholarly research

 .
 For more than a decade, the program has funded a variety of extensive research projects culminating in books, essays, lectures, curricula, public performances, artwork, and other classroom materials that illustrate Woody Guthrie’s lasting cultural impact.

-The BMI Woody Guthrie Fellowship is an annual research opportunity open to scholars pursuing topics and themes related to the life and works of Woody Guthrie.
-First established in 2005, the program offers an unprecedented opportunity for in-depth exploration into the many facets of Woody Guthrie’s life, legacy, and contribution to American and world culture.
+The Woody Guthrie Fellowship is an annual research program open to scholars pursuing topics or themes related to American folk music progenitor Woody Guthrie.
+First established in 2005, the program offers an unprecedented opportunity for in-depth exploration into the many facets of Guthrie’s life, legacy, and contribution to American and world culture.